Skokoo/Firere/README.md

 Using the _C++ language!_ I made this just for **fun**!

 Oh yeah!
-I'm self-taught, relying solely on learning app(Just a while, and than not again), and, i learned with my [24/7 teacher that never sleep](https://www.google.com).
+I'm self-taught, relying solely on learning app(Just a while, and then not again), and, i learned with my [24/7 teacher that never sleep](https://www.google.com).
 Me no drink coffee while coding btw.

 >_**Looking for a more "professional"( Hope so ) Breakdown and full explanation?
 Check out**_  [this](https://github.com/Skokoo/Firere/blob/main/Read%2FVo1)